aimeos/aimeos-docs/src/manual/service-decorators.md

 ## Supplier

-Since 2017.07, you can add a list of suppliers to (delivery) service options where one has to be chosen by the customer.
-The supplier can be a local store for example where customers can pick up their orders.
+Adds a list of suppliers to the (delivery) service options, from which a customer can choose.
+The supplier can be a local store,  for example, where customers can pick up their orders.
 The list of available suppliers is generated from the active suppliers you add in the "Supplier" panel.
-The code of the chosen supplier is stored in as order service attribute.
-There is no more configuration necessary.
+The code of the chosen supplier is stored as order service attribute.
+No further configurations required.
+This decorator is available since 2017.10.

 ## Time

-Since 2017.07, customers are able to chose a delivery/pick up time if you add the "Time" decorator to a (delivery) service option.
-You can configure certain restrictions for the delivery time:
+Customers are able to chose a delivery/pick up time if you add the "Time" decorator to a (delivery) service option.
+This decorator is available since 2017.10.

+Certain restrictions for the delivery time can be configured:

 time.start (optional)
 : Earliest delivery time in 24h "HH:MM" format